GlaxoSmithKline has no plans to delist Indian arm - executive

-MUMBAI GlaxoSmithKline Plc has no plans to delist its Indian consumer products arm GlaxoSmithKline Consumer Healthcare Ltd, David Redfern, chief strategy officer at Britain's biggest drugmaker, said on Monday.
+MUMBAI GlaxoSmithKline Plc (GSK.L) has no plans to delist its Indian consumer products arm GlaxoSmithKline Consumer Healthcare Ltd (GLSM.NS), David Redfern, chief strategy officer at Britain's biggest drugmaker, said on Monday.

 GSK said earlier it planned to buy up to an additional 31.8 percent stake in the Indian unit for 52.2 billion rupees ($939 million).